 Historically, we have endeavored to utilize our net cash provided by operating activities to engage in discretionary investments.
 Our historical discretionary investments include (in no particular order): purchasing our common stock, acquiring or constructing wireless infrastructure, acquiring land interests under our towers, improving and structurally enhancing our existing wireless infrastructure, and purchasing, repaying, or redeeming our debt.
-We expect to continue to utilize cash flow after dividends in a manner consistent with our past practice, which we believe will maximize long-term stockholder value.
+We expect to continue to utilize cash flow to pay dividends and engage in discretionary investments in a manner consistent with our past practice, which we believe will maximize long-term stockholder value.
+Based on recent small cell activity, we expect to spend an increased percentage of our discretionary investments on the construction of new small cell networks.
 We seek to maintain flexibility in our discretionary investments with both net cash provided by operating activities and cash available from financing capacity.
 See "Item 2.
-MD&A-General Overview" for a discussion of our quarterly cash dividend on shares of our common stock paid in March 2014.
+MD&A-General Overview" for a discussion of our cash dividends on shares of our common stock.

 Liquidity Position.
-The following is a summary of our capitalization and liquidity position, after giving effect to the 2014 Refinancings.
+The following is a summary of our capitalization and liquidity position.
 See "Item 3.
 Quantitative and Qualitative Disclosures About Market Risk" and note 4 to our condensed consolidated financial statements for additional information regarding our debt.